fresheneesz/bip-efficient-bitcoin-vaults/README.md

 ### Abstract

 This BIP proposes three new script opcodes: [OP_BEFOREBLOCKVERIFY](bip-beforeblockverify.md), [OP_PUSHOUTPUTSTACK](bip-pushoutputstack.md), and [OP_CONSTRAINDESTINATION](bip-constraindestination.md).
-The extension has applications for efficient bitcoin vaults, among other things, which are described in the *Motivation* section of this BIP.
+These extensions have applications for efficient bitcoin vaults, among other things, which are described in the *Motivation* sections of this BIP and the opcode BIPs.

 ### Motivation